Meet with a Peer Mentor

 Major: Genetics and Cell Biology

-Interesting fact: I love to play soccer, basketball, rock climb, and play the tuba!
+Interesting fact: I love playing soccer, basketball, rock climbing, and playing the tuba.

 Hometown: Bend, Oregon

 Interesting fact: I am a big dog person, and I have two dogs, a border collie/chihuahua mix and a whippet!